3 minutes about open education: Online video series from the OpenMed project

 The contributions are available in three languages.
-All the published material is openly available.
+All published materials are openly available.

 “There are a lot of initiatives and activities on open education.
 Now it is the time to coordinate all the work and take the next step”, said Professor Hassane Darhmaoui, Al Akhawayn University.

-Daniel Burgos, Vice-chancellor for Transfer Knowledge and Technology at Universidad Internacional de La Rioja said that the aim of the short videos is “to increase social access to the scientists working on the project, to help people to know how they work and their motivations”
+Daniel Burgos, Vice-chancellor for Transfer Knowledge and Technology at Universidad Internacional de La Rioja said that the aim of the short videos is “to increase social access to the scientists working on the project, to help people to know how they work and what their their motivations are”.

 In each of video, an expert analyses aspects of open education from a cross-national perspective.